awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

   }
   ```
 + Manual snapshots always restore to hot storage, even if they originally included a warm index\.

+## Migrating warm indices to cold storage<a name="ultrawarm-cold"></a>

+If you have data in UltraWarm that you query infrequently, consider migrating it to cold storage\.
+Cold storage is meant for data you only access occasionally or is no longer in active use\.
+You can't read from or write to cold indices, but you can migrate them back to warm storage at no cost whenever you need to query them\.
+For instructions, see [Migrating indices to cold storage](cold-storage.md#coldstorage-migrating)\.

 ## Disabling UltraWarm<a name="ultrawarm-disable"></a>